 June 2, 1866, soldiers of the US-based Fenian Brotherhood met Canadian militia at a limestone ridge near Ridgeway west of Fort Erie, Ontario.
 It was a kind of “who’s on first?” fight.
 The Canadians had no horses to pull ammunition wagons so only had what they could carry.
 The Fenians had dumped much of their ammunition because it had got too heavy after a day of carrying it all.
 Information and communication on both sides were misinterpreted, resulting in costly mistakes.

 The Fenians were American Civil War veterans, straight from battle.
-The Canadians were volunteer part-time militia who had never seen action.
+The Canadians, however, were volunteer part-time militia who had never seen action.
 Due to budget constraints, many had never fired a live round.

 At the end of the day, both sides had dead and wounded.
 The Fenians, who wanted to move west, were pushed back east to Fort Erie.
 But then the Canadians retreated.
 The Fenians celebrated their victory and planned their next move.
 And then they saw US gunboats in the Niagara River pointed at them.
 American and Canadian authorities picked them up and imprisoned them briefly.